mauro3/WhereTheWaterFlows.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/mauro3/WhereTheWaterFlows.jl?svg=true)](https://ci.appveyor.com/project/mauro3/WhereTheWaterFlows-jl)
 [![Coverage](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl)

+This package allows to calculate water flow paths on digital elevation models (DEMs).

 This package implements the D8 flow routing algorithm [1] as well as a basin-filling algorithm, also by [1].
-It uses a O(n), recursive algorithm similar to [2].
-This allows to calculate water pathways on a digital elevation model (DEM).
+In its implementation it uses a O(n), recursive algorithm similar as in [2].
+Due to recursion it can run into a stackoverflow error on very large DEMs.

-This code is reasonably fast: flow routing on a DEM of Antarctica of about 2e8 points and with 150000 depressions takes about 30s on my laptop (Ryzen 4750U).
+This code is reasonably fast: flow routing on a DEM of Antarctica of about 2e8 points (14000x14000) with 150000 depressions takes about 30s on my laptop (Ryzen 4750U).

 ![Upslope area](https://user-images.githubusercontent.com/4098145/67853636-e319b880-fb06-11e9-933d-9f55ace99ce1.png)